uynitsuj/uynitsuj.github.io/_posts/2022-07-03-quadruped-documentation.md

 ### July 5th, 2022

-Just found out about a 3A, Synchronous Step-Down Converter IC from work (RT8299ZQW) with good input and output ranges!
-I didn't know they made them this small!
-Seems like the perfect chip for my power regulation needs, and is bringing me closer to a PCB redesign.
+Just found out about a 3A, Synchronous Step-Down Converter IC from (RT8299ZQW) with good input and output ranges.
+I didn't know they made them this small.
+Seems like the perfect chip for my power regulation needs, and makes me lean more towards a PCB redesign.
 I'd need to learn more about PCB SMDs and how I could get a PCB reflow operation going at home...

 ### July 9th, 2022